mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/mongodb-administration/index.md

     }
     ```

-1. Update the user using the Percona-Server-Mongodb CLI tool by providing the filename of the user definition:
+1. Update the user using the Percona-Server-MongoDB CLI tool by providing the filename of the user definition:

     ```shell
     $ dcos percona-server-mongodb user update <database> <user-json-file>